List of Shameless (American TV series) characters: Kash

-Tony Muhkovich
+Tony Markovich

-Tony Muhkovich (Tyler Jacob Moore) is a police officer and the Gallaghers' neighbor who lives with his overbearing mother.
+Tony Markovich (Tyler Jacob Moore) is a police officer and the Gallaghers' neighbor who lives with his overbearing mother.
 Tony courts Fiona and learns of the Gallaghers' illegal activities.
 In Season 1 while angry at Jimmy/Steve, Fiona sleeps with Tony.
 The next day, Tony tells Fiona she took his virginity, and becomes clingy.
 When he learns that Jimmy/Steve is stealing cars, he gives him the choice of turning himself in or leaving town.
 Steve then leaves Tony the house he bought next door to the Gallaghers in an attempt to get Fiona to flee with him.
 He tried to get back with Fiona on multiple occasions in season 1–2, but failed to do so.
 During Seasons 2 and 3, Tony becomes more accepting that he is not Fiona's type.
 In Season 6, Tony facetiously identifies as gay to a confused Ian, claiming that it is a consequence of his failed relationship with Fiona.